Skip to main content

 1. Go to Controller > Test Config.

-2. Find the test configuration that you're interested in updating or viewing, then from the Actions menu icon Actions menu, select Edit.
+2. Find the test configuration you want to update or view, then from the Actions menu (Actions menu icon), select Edit.

 3. From here you can view or update the test configuration details.

-4. Furthermore, you can also manage the notification settings of the test configuration by clicking on link.
+4. You can also manage the notification settings of the test configuration by clicking the Manage Notifications link.

 Notification Settings of an Existing Test Configuration